 February 2018 saw the expansion of advanced practice providers (APPs) in our UF Health Urology Clinic.
 After receiving specific urology training, these APPs are now able to assist in providing continuity of care to a full spectrum of urology patients.
 They represent a cultural shift and transformation in urology patient care by having some autonomy, as well as, on site urologist supervision in providing timely care of our patients.
 Click here for more information regarding APPS.

 In July 2018 UF urology and our pediatric urology division welcomed Dr. Christopher E. Bayne.
 A graduate of Eastern Virginia Medical School, in Norfolk, VA, he completed his urology residency at George Washington University in Washington, D.C.
 Dr. Bayne recently completed his fellowship in pediatric urology at Children’s National Hospital in Washington, D.C.
-His clinical interests include pediatric stone disease, management of children with spina bifida, and minimally invasive surgery.
 He is a wonderful addition to pediatric urology and will continue the work in pediatric urology begun by Dr. Dixon Walker.